-Surveys fashion photography from its 19th-century origins to the present, emphasizing its relation to major movements in art and photography and to fashion itself.
-Students consider work of leading fashion photographers and the fashions they depict.
-(G7: Humanities).
-Prerequisite(s): HA 112.
+This course surveys fashion photography from its origins in the nineteenth century to the present. emphasizing its relation to major movements in art and photography and to fashion itself.
+Through lectures, museum visits, readings and discussions students will consider the work of leading fashion photographers as well as study the fashions they depict.

+Prerequisite(s): Any HA course.